Meghan McCain

-Early life
+Early life and education

 McCain is the eldest of the four children of Senator John McCain and Cindy McCain.
 She was born on October 23, 1984, in Phoenix, Arizona, and attended Phoenix Country Day School and Xavier College Preparatory, an all-girl private Catholic high school.
 She appeared at the 1996 Republican National Convention when she was 11 years of age.
 On April 5, 2003, McCain was presented to society at the Board of Visitors Debutante Ball at the Camelback Inn in Paradise Valley, Arizona.

-She attended Columbia University, where she earned her bachelor's degree in art history in 2007.
+She attended Columbia University, where she earned her Bachelor of Arts in art history in 2007.
 McCain originally planned to become a music journalist and interned at Newsweek and Saturday Night Live.

 Career

 2008 presidential election

-McCain launched a blog titled McCain Blogette in 2007, documenting her father's presidential campaign as well as musing about fashion, music, and pop culture.
+McCain launched a blog entitled McCain Blogette in 2007, documenting her father's presidential campaign as well as musing about fashion, music, and pop culture.
 On June 12, 2008, McCain wrote on her blog that she had changed her party registration to Republican.
-She said she did so "as a symbol of my commitment to my Dad and to represent the faith I have in his ability to be an effective leader for our country and to grow and strengthen the Republican party when he is elected president of the United States."
-In her book Dirty Sexy Politics McCain talks about how she nearly overdosed on Xanax on the day of the election.
-In 2008, she published a book titled My Dad, John McCain.
-In an interview on Larry King Live in September 2008, McCain stated that she had been too busy to have a romantic relationship while on her father's campaign trail.
+She said she did so "as a symbol of my commitment to my dad and to represent the faith I have in his ability to be an effective leader for our country and to grow and strengthen the Republican party when he is elected president of the United States."
+In her book Dirty Sexy Politics, McCain states that she nearly overdosed on Xanax on Election Day.
+In 2008, she published a book entitled My Dad, John McCain.

-Although her blogging was devoted to gaining support for her father among the Generation Y electorate, by October, Steve Schmidt and other McCain campaign staffers had substantially limited her appearances on the campaign, deeming her "too controversial."